temii70/Emotion-Detection/README.md

 - Easy-to-follow Jupyter notebook

-Getting Started
+# Getting Started
-Prerequisites:
-Python 3.9
+Prerequisites>Python 3.9 & Cuda

 See requirements.txt for all dependencies